 - You can also go for schemes such as the Sukanya Sumridhi scheme which is also a good option in case you have a girl child.

 - You have often heard of many schemes launched by our government to improvise the current status of education.

-- Government has allowed opening of account for girl’s up to 11 years of age under a special exemption.
+- The government has allowed the opening of an account for girls up to 11 years of age under a special exemption.

 It is very important to secure your child’s future by providing the right education.
 Things may not go the way you have planned and all the above points fail, you still left with the option of taking a loan.
 Yes!
 If it is necessary you can go for a decent personal loan scheme which will help you in your difficult times.
 The financial institution can be your faithful friend in your needy times if you want to avail any kind of loan.